nutanix-japan/nai-llm/docs/static/index.md

 !!! warning

-    This is just a static HTML with javascript.
+    This is just a static HTML page with javascript.
 There is no backend logic to persist simulations.

     Remember to take screen shots are download them to your personal device for persistence.